FlipperPA/django-pg-copy/README.md

 * `--host-override`: A value to override the host argument sent to psql.
 * `--pg-home`: The path to the PostgreSQL installation, if it is not on your path.
 * `--file`, `-f`: The filename to backup to, or restore from.
+* `--jobs`, `-j`: The number of parallel jobs to run.
+This can *drastically* increase the speed of the backup and restore.
+When backing up, this must use the `--directory` option. *Be careful!* This will also create multiple database connections and can slow your database down.
+* `--directory`, `-d`: Restore from a directory.
+Overrides `--file` when used.
 * `--ignore-table`, `-i`: Excludes the table completely during the backup file creation.
 Can pass multiple tables: `-i bigtable1 -i bigtable2`
 * `--exclude-table-data`, `-e`: Excludes the table data during the backup file creation.
 Can pass multiple tables: `-e bigtable1 -e bigtable2`
 * `--no-confirm`: Restores the database without confirmation: be careful! (**pg_restore** only)